 Cost

-The cost of the POS system is a factor that most businesses must consider.
+If you’re trying to find the best POS system for your small business, you’ll need to factor in the total cost.
 Most POS systems these days charge monthly or annual subscription fees, based on factors like number of users or outlets, size of your catalog, types of features, and more.
+Make sure to get the total cost of ownership, which includes things like maintenance costs, and check to see if there are any hidden fees.

 Clover